awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sso-instanceaccesscontrolattributeconfiguration-accesscontrolattribute.md

 ## Properties<a name="aws-properties-sso-instanceaccesscontrolattributeconfiguration-accesscontrolattribute-properties"></a>

 `Key`  <a name="cfn-sso-instanceaccesscontrolattributeconfiguration-accesscontrolattribute-key"></a>
 The name of the attribute associated with your identities in your identity source\.
-This is used to map a specified attribute in your identity source with an attribute in AWS SSO\.
+This is used to map a specified attribute in your identity source with an attribute in IAM Identity Center\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`